In the News

 Coronavirus (COVID-19) Concern and Action Plan

 In an effort to do our part to help control the spread of the coronavirus, Prime is looking to trusted sources such as The Centers for Disease Control and Prevention and the Oklahoma State Department of Health for direction and information on how to best protect our customers/members and employees.
 Unfortunately, situations like this breed opportunity for scammers and the like.
 We encourage you to only visit sites of trusted sources before clicking links that may appear in your email inbox or text messages.
-In order to protect our employees and customers/members, our lobby is currently closed to the public.
-We encourage our customers/members to utilize contactless conveniences such as ATMs, night drop, drive-thru, online account access and the Prime Business Solutions app.
+Our customers/members can utilize contactless conveniences such as ATMs, night drop, drive-thru, online account access and the Prime Business Solutions app.
 Mobile check deposit is also available to our customers/members by calling an account representative at (405) 340-2775 to enroll in this free service.
-If you need to enter the building, please contact us for an appointment.

 Read More about SMS Text Phishing

 - Coronavirus Phishing Attacks: A recent report stated that phishing emails with coronavirus as the main topic leads victims to what appears to be the World Health Organization (WHO).
 A popup then appears on the screen, requiring the user's email credentials that are then sent to the hackers.
 It's becoming more and more difficult to trust emails, so if a topic peaks your curiosity, we recommend searching for the topic through a trusted source.
 For example, use your web browser to go directly to the World Health Organization's website instead of clicking on the link in the coronavirus email.

 Learn more about the WHORead more on Coronavirus Phishing